Despite a decline in the U.S. CPI, should we be wary of the direction of the U.S. dollar against the yen?

 - U.S. 30-Year Treasury Auction

-In the U.S. currency market yesterday, the U.S. dollar rose against the yen despite the fact that the U.S. February Consumer Price Index (CPI), released yesterday, fell by 0.2 percentage points year-over-year from the previous month’s 3.0% to 2.8%.
+In the U.S. currency market yesterday, the U.S. dollar rose against the yen despite the fact that the U.S. February Consumer Price Index (CPI), released yesterday, fell by 0.2 percentage points year-over-year to 2.8% from the previous month’s 3.0%.
 The USD/JPY pair recovered from 147.583 to 147.180.It broke above the resistance level of the 200-period simple moving average (SMA) on the hourly chart.
 On the 4-hour chart, the RSI rose from 42 to 63.
-On the daily chart, a rebound has occurred after touching the -2σ line of the Bollinger Bands.
+On the daily chart, the pair rebounded after touching the -2σ level of the Bollinger Bands.